infor-design/enterprise/src/components/applicationmenu/readme.md

 - All Buttons follow the [Button component's testability guidelines](https://design.infor.com/code/ids-enterprise/latest/button#testability).
 - All Toolbars are implemented using the Flex Toolbar component, and follow the [Flex Toolbar component's testability guidelines](https://design.infor.com/code/ids-enterprise/latest/toolbar-flex#testability).

-In general, please refer to the [Application Testability Checklist](https://design.infor.com/resources/application-testability-checklist) for further details.

 ## Keyboard Shortcuts

 In IDS Enterprise Controls, the following keyboard shortcuts are implemented in the Application Menu